Scientific research on creatives and creativity

 Research

-Oliver Durcan, Sven Mündner, Roland Fischer, William Winchester
+Oliver Durcan, Sven Mündner, Roland Fischer-Vousden, William Winchester

 Partners